spinkube/documentation/content/en/docs/glossary/_index.md

   runtime: "containerd-shim-spin"
 ```

 > SpinApp CRDs are kept separate from Helm.
-If using Helm, CustomResourceDefinition (CRD) resources will need to be installed prior to installing the Heml chart.
+If using Helm, CustomResourceDefinition (CRD) resources will need to be installed prior to installing the Helm chart.

 ## Helm